akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 :  @@snip [BasicPersistentBehaviorTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/BasicPersistentBehaviorTest.java) { #snapshotDeletesSifullDeletesSampleWithSignalsgnal }

 ## Event deletion

+Deleting events in event sourcing based applications is typically either not used at all, or used in conjunction with snapshotting.
+If snapshot-based recovery is enabled, after a snapshot has been successfully stored, a delete (journaled by a single event sourced actor) up until the sequence number of the data held by that snapshot can be issued.
+This will safely delete the previous events, while still providing access to the accumulated state during replays by loading the snapshot.

-If snapshot-based recovery is enabled, you can elect to have the system automatically delete older events by enabling `RetentionCriteria.deleteEventsOnSnapshot`, which is disabled by default.
+To elect to use this, enable `RetentionCriteria.deleteEventsOnSnapshot` which is disabled by default.
-Additionally you can leverage `EventSourcedSignal` to react to outcomes with `EventSourcedBehavior.receiveSignal`.
+You can leverage `EventSourcedSignal` to react to outcomes @scala[with `receiveSignal` handler] @java[by overriding `receiveSignal`].

 Scala
 :  @@snip [BasicPersistentBehaviorCompileOnly.scala](/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/BasicPersistentBehaviorCompileOnly.scala) { #snapshotAndEventDeletes }